geo-tp/Text-Crawler-Website/README.md

 You can configurate the API with the file `/backend/main/settings.py`.

 Dataset should be placed into `backend/media/`.
-Root folders of `/media` will be considered as a category.
+Folders of `/media` will be considered as a category.
 You can have many folders and subfolders you want.

 Create Python env :
 ```python -m venv NameOfEnv```